davidmisiak/tiler/README.md

 Build the exacutable by running `./scripts/release-setup.sh` and `./scripts/release-build.sh`.
 You can configure build options using eg. `ccmake` before running `release-build.sh` or by adding appropriate `-D` flags to the `cmake ..` line in `release-setup.sh`.

-If you want to use SAT solvers [CaDiCaL](https://github.com/arminbiere/cadical) and/or [CryptoMiniSat](https://github.com/msoos/cryptominisat), run `./scripts/build-cadical.sh`,
-`./scripts/build-cryptominisat.sh` and `./scripts/build-pblib.sh` beforehand (or having them installed system-wide should work as well).
-Otherwise, you need to set CMake options `-DCADICAL=OFF` and `-DCRYPTOMINISAT=OFF`.

 Your freshly compiled Tiler executable will be located at `release/bin/tiler`.